FugLong/TeensyMIDItoHID/README.md

   - See `sd_card/` folder for example files and `mappings/` folder for templates

 **Step 3: Setup hardware**
+- **⚠️ IMPORTANT:** Ensure you have soldered a female USB A port to the USB Host pins on your Teensy 4.1 (if not already done)
 - Insert the prepared SD card into Teensy 4.1 SD card slot
-- Connect your MIDI device to the USB Host port (female USB A) on Teensy
+- Connect your MIDI device to the soldered USB Host port (female USB A) on Teensy
 - Connect Teensy to your computer via micro USB cable

 **Step 4: Power on**